 Foundation for People with Learning Disabilities Provides information about issues affecting the lives of people with learning disabilities, publications, workshops, conferences, and funds research and service.

 The Fragile X Society Provide information and practical guidance to support and empower individuals and families living with fragile X, and the professionals who support them.

-Guide to school exclusions The School Exclusion Project provides free advocacy to help parents appeal against their child's permanent exclusion.
-We specialise in disability discrimination and cases where the child has special educational needs.
-Those children with disabilities and special educational needs are at a much higher risk of being permanently excluded, and therefore require greater protection and a louder voice.
+Guide to school exclusions The School Exclusion Project provides free advocacy to help parents/carers appeal against a child or young person's permanent exclusion.
+We specialise in disability discrimination and cases where the child or young person has SEND.
+Those children and young people with SEND are at a much higher risk of being permanently excluded, and therefore require greater protection and a louder voice.

 In School, Stay Cool The voice for young people's mental health and wellbeing.

-IPSEA - Independent Parental Special Education Advice IPSEA offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs (SEN) and disabilities.
+IPSEA - Independent Parental Special Education Advice IPSEA offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of SEND

 Jiraffe want to help people experience a wider range of activities in comfort!
 Sitting, standing, walking and even bathing and sleeping become much more fun when the correct support is given.

-Living with ADHD This website has been developed to support those whose lives are affected by Attention Deficit Hyperactivity Disorder (ADHD) - parents/carers and teachers -and also provides resources for children and teenagers themselves, to help them understand and manage the condition.
+Living with ADHD This website has been developed to support those whose lives are affected by Attention Deficit Hyperactivity Disorder (ADHD) - parents/carers and teachers -and also provides resources for children and young people themselves, to help them understand and manage the condition.

 Making it Personal A Guide to Personalisation, Personal Budgets and Education, Health and Care Plans.
 Please see below for a video guide on personal budgets.

 MENCAP Mencap is the UK's leading learning disability charity working with people with a learning disability and their families and carers.
 Mencap works collaboratively, fighting for equal rights, campaigning for greater opportunities and challenging attitudes and prejudice.